Alex (Street Fighter): Promotion and reception

 To promote the release of New Generation, several items of merchandise were created featuring Alex, including phone cards and a wall clock.
 Meanwhile, for 3rd Strikes Online Edition, player avatar items of the character were released for Sony's PlayStation Network.
 A gashapon figure of Alex's Midnight Bliss transformation from Capcom Fighting Evolution was also released in 2005.
 A stationary miniature was also released by Jasco Games, as part of a Street Fighter III character pack.
+As part of his appearance in Street Fighter 6, Alex was given an original vocal theme, "Go!
+Alex!
+Hope is Born!", performed by JAM Project.

 Alex was mostly well received upon debut, with several outlets praising him as one of the best characters from Street Fighter III and the series overall.
 D. F. Smith of IGN stated that Alex served as much a departure from the norm for Capcom as his game of origin, stating he "broke the mold for fighting heroes in all kinds of ways" in how different he was from the more "conservative" Ryu and Ken in terms of design and gameplay.
 Smith pointed out that Alex was "unexpectedly quirky", designed with players that wanted to get up close to their opponents in mind, and his shaggy appearance and face paint made him feel more like someone able to act as a bouncer at the roughest of establishments.
 Meanwhile, the staff of GamesRadar stated that while Alex had been position to be the series' frontman, the character was not that popular.
 However at the same time, they enjoyed that there was a captivating machismo to the character, and how many of his attacks reflected real-life wrestling moves in the WWE.

 Gavin Jasper of Den of Geek described Alex as a parody of fellow character Guile, noting that both men had a similar story of searching for revenge.
 However, while Guile's was portrayed as a righteous mission, Jasper felt Alex's demonstrated he had a short temper and did not think things out fully.
 He further stated that due to Capcom's tendency to downplay Street Fighter III in recent years Alex had been underutilized, appreciating the character and acknowledging that while he wasn't the strongest character in the franchise, he was still shown "having the time of his life".
 Jasper called Alex as the highlight of Street Fighter III due to both his character moveset but also his portrayal during the attacks, describing his voice as sounding rugged and adding "Something about his line delivery gives it an extra bit of oomph when you’re slamming your opponent".
 The staff of Micom BASIC offered similar praise, feeling he was a different kind of protagonist for the series in his gameplay and as a "cool-type" character attractive for both his masculinity and roughness.